XingxinHE/CSharp_Notes/0.StepByStep/README.md

 ### 11.Parameter arrays

-> ​	By using the `params` keyword, you can specify a [method parameter](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/method-parameters) that takes **a variable number of arguments**. :warning: However, the parameter type **must be a single-dimensional array**.
+> ​	By using the `params` keyword, you can specify a [method parameter](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/method-parameters) that takes **a variable number of arguments**. ⚠ However, the parameter type **must be a single-dimensional array**.

 ```c#
 public class MyClass